CIA activities in Nicaragua: 1988

 In March 1988, Both the Sandinistas and the Contras signed a cease fire agreement due to the exhaustion of the conflict and the encouragement of the United States.

 On July 28, 1988, two DEA agents testified before the House Subcommittee on the crime regarding a sting operation that was conducted against the Medellin Cartel.
 The two agents stated that in 1985 Oliver North wanted to take $1.5 million in cartel bribe money to give to the Contras, but the DEA disregarded the idea.

 Some important terms of the cease-fire (which was set to last until May) included the release of 3,300 anti-Sandinista prisoners of war, the guarantee of free expression by the Sandinista government, and the recognition of the Contras as an official political group.
 "In return, the contras agreed to recognize Sandinista rule and the legitimacy of President Daniel Ortega Saavedra.
 The contras embarked on a process aimed ultimately at disarming themselves and allowing them to return to a different and freer Nicaragua, although they [would] not be required to lay down their weapons until a final peace agreement [was] reached."

+In 1988, after the Sapoa agreement signed between the Sandinistas and Contras, a total of 15,000 metric tons of Soviet equipment was transferred from the Contras to the Sandinistas, including 152 tanks, 252,000 rifles, and 370 anti-tank guns.
+This transfer of weapons lead to the Sandinistas having the largest army in the region of Central America.

 1989

 Building from the 1988 cease-fire agreement, the Bush administration wanted to complete a negotiated settlement to end the fighting between Contras and Sandinistas.
 This would allow the Contras to return to Nicaragua and compete in open elections.
 They supported upcoming agreements in February 1989 and August 1989 that defined the plan to end the conflict.

-On May 2, 1989, The National security council created the national security directive 8 which included the U.S. policy toward Nicaragua and Nicaraguans.
-Directive 8 was drafted to advert the Soviet key use of Nicaragua, which included withdrawal of the Soviet and Cuban Military presence.
-The withdraw would reduce the threat Nicaragua posed to its boarding neighbors and other countries, in Latin America.
-By diminishing the size and effectiveness of the Nicaragua military to levels commensurate with Central American stability.
+On May 2, 1989, The National Security Council created National Security Directive 8 which included the U.S. policy toward Nicaragua and Nicaraguans.
+Directive 8 was drafted to advert the Soviet key use of Nicaragua, which included withdrawal of the Soviet and Cuban military presences.
+The withdraw would reduce the threat Nicaragua posed to its bordering neighbors and other countries in Latin America, by diminishing the size and effectiveness of the Nicaragua military to levels commensurate with Central American stability.
 They would devise and implement a series of incentives and sanctions.
-They would also establish criteria for judging if Sandinista performance is adequate to satisfy their objectives.
+They would also establish criteria for judging if Sandinista performance was adequate to satisfy their objectives.

 November 21, 1989, During an informal briefing for the HPSCI members, all agreed that they could not see an end to the wars.
 They also felt they should lean on the Sandinistas to have free and fair elections.